-Got your Forecasted P&L?
-Check.
+Got your Financial Forecast?
 Don’t Forget your Cash Forecast.

 As businesses forecast their financial future, most focus primarily on revenues and profitability.
 Frequently, those businesses forget or overlook that in many cases cash flow does not equal profitability.
 This is evidenced by all the CEOs asking us the question why cash balances in the bank aren’t following what’s happening on their P&L. Businesses must keep in mind some of these differences as they forecast their performance, otherwise, they may be painfully surprised when it could all have been avoided.